 A WAF will protect against remote file intrusion, cross-site scripting and forgery and other threats that could put your customers’ information at risk.

-Make sure your servers and computers all have the same software installed.
+Make sure your servers and computers all have the same software installed (maybe make a central backup on a central server).
 This will help to avoid conflicts that could lead to gaps in your protection.

 “Many businesses remain too defensively-focused in the way they address cyberthreats.”